rehierl/abstract-properties/16-x-tree-encodings/16-1-enc-parent-refs/1-0-an-overview.md

 2  9  5  5  7  7  9  9  x - par, parent.idx
 ```

-Note that encoding and decoding algorithms are provided as follows.
+Note that the encoding and decoding algorithms are provided as follows.

 ```
 -      | LEVEL  | PRE    | PRER   | POST   | POSTR